Moringa-SDF-PTO5/group-3-habit-tracker/Frontend/README.md

   - *App.js*: The root component of the application.
   - *index.js*: The entry point of the application.
   -
-## Backend

-The folowing is a link to the backend repository: https://github.com/Moringa-SDF-PTO5/backend1

 ## Available Scripts